ZhengZhang008/GrokkingAlgorithms/README.md

 ## Chapter 7: Dijkstra's algorithm
 - Dijkstra's algorithm (迪科斯特拉算法)
-: Dijkstra's algorithm is an iterative algorithm that provides us with the shortest path from one particular starting node (a in our case) to all other nodes in the graph.
+: Dijkstra's algorithm is an iterative algorithm that provides us with the shortest path from one particular starting node (in our case) to all other nodes in the graph.

 - Weight (权重)
 : Weights is an optional parameter which is used to weigh the possibility for each value.